gitter-badger/phpbb-1/README.md

   - Login to your board.
   - Click the *Administration Control Panel* link located in the footer of your board.
-  - Once in the *Administration Control Panel*, you will need to click the *CUSTOMISE* tab.
+  - Once in the *Administration Control Panel*, you will need to click the *SYSTEM* tab.
   - Now you will need to click the *Language Packs* link located in the left menu.
   - You should see now a page which lists the language packages uploaded onto your server.
   - Click the install link next to the French language package.